splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/1-building-programs/3-intro-tour/1-install/2-6-setup-virtual-machine.md

     label: " - Virtual Machine"
 ---

-If you cannot get SplashKit working natively, you can use *Virtual Machine (VM) hypervisor software* to create a local Linux (*Debian*) environment that you can use to code with SplashKit.
+If you cannot get SplashKit working natively, you can use *Virtual Machine (VM)* to create a local Linux (*Debian*) environment that you can use to code with SplashKit.

 :::tip[Want a pre-built Virtual Machine?
 Use these links] The following steps get you to create and set up your own Virtual Machine.
-We recommend that you do that, but we also provide pre-built virtual machines that you can consider using.
+To get running as quickly as possible you can download one of the following pre-built Virtual Machines:

 - Intel x64 ova for VMWare or Virtual Box: [FieldGuideDebianImage.x64.v1.0.ova](https://drive.google.com/file/d/1hSvuqXy0Tae4XvDsEE2EMyE-C-0GCarR/view?usp=share_link)
 - Arm64 VMWare Fusion image: [FieldGuideDebianVMWareImage.v1.0.7z](https://drive.google.com/file/d/1z9VU9yoe82wjI-J-Pl_H0ObVq03rRnli/view?usp=share_link) - unzip to use.